christiangoran/hello-django/README.md

 Note: this does not transfer the data, only the database structure.

 6. Run the project to test everything is connected, and add in a few items for your to-do list.

+NOTE: For security reasons, please do not commit your code with the external database URL visible in the settings.py file.
+You can use an env.py file to hide it now if you want to.
+In case you need a reminder of how to do this, you can find the steps in the banner above the next video.

+If it happens like it just did to me.
+You need to rotate password in the app settings in elephantSQL, then change to the new database URL in both env.py and Config Vars in Heroku.

+Keep in mind that whenever we mention the Heroku Postgres database from this point forward, this is our external database on ElephantSQL.

+please create an env.py and add a new environment variable called DATABASE_URL.
+In case you need a reminder, you can find the steps for this below the video.

+Reminder: The env.py file must be added to the .gitignore.
+If you are using the CI full template, it should already be there.